fdsCG/techio-java-template/markdowns/welcome.md

 This template lets you get started quickly with a simple working example using Java, Maven and JUnit.
 If it is your first contribution then you should have a look at the [Getting Started](https://gettingstarted) document.

-This template sources are on [GitHub](), please don't hesitate to come up with proposals for improving it, pull requests are very welcomed!
+Sources are on [GitHub](), please don't hesitate to come up with proposals for improving it, pull requests are very welcomed!

 # Java Exercise Demo

 This example shows how a user interacts with your programming content.
-Here the solution is validated against a test case.
+Here the solution is validated against test cases.
 Try to solve it!

 @[Returns the sum of elements in an array of integers.]({"stubs": ["src/main/java/com/yourself/Sum.java"], "command": "com.yourself.SumTest#test"})